essamatefelsherif/node-tee/README.md

 ## Testing

-[node-tee](bin/node-tee "node-tee") was tested againts the GNU [tee](https://www.gnu.org/software/coreutils/manual/html_node/tee-invocation.html "tee") command version 8.32, by running each of the two commands in a child process and asserting the strict equality of their respective outputs (stdout, stderr) and the exit codes of both child processes.
-30 tests were successfully carried under 'x86_64-mageia-linux-gnu' to cover all possible combinations of inputs and command line arguments.
+[node-tee](bin/node-tee "node-tee") was tested to verify full emulation of the GNU [tee](https://www.gnu.org/software/coreutils/manual/html_node/tee-invocation.html "tee") command version 8.32, by running each of the two commands [tee](https://www.gnu.org/software/coreutils/manual/html_node/tee-invocation.html "tee") and [node-tee](bin/node-tee "node-tee") in a child process and asserting the strict equality of their respective outputs (stdout, stderr) and exit codes.
+30 tests were successfully carried on 'linux' and 'win32' platforms, to cover all possible combinations of inputs and command line arguments.
 ```
 Usage: node-tee-test [OPTIONS]...
 Test the developed 'node-tee'.